dandandandan81/dandandandan81.github.io/docs/setup/onboarding.md

 8. On successful registration, the Apple TV will reset and go through the auto-configuration process again.
 When it reaches the main menu, it will install required applications and be ready to use.

 !!! info
     When Naming the devices consider how many are installed in each room.
-If there are multiple name them so they are easily identafiable e.g. Room 101 Bedroom, Room 101 Lounge etc...
+If there are multiple name them so they are easily identifiable e.g. Room 101 Bedroom, Room 101 Lounge etc...

-    This will make it easier for guest who want to airplay content and aid devcie identification in glyde.
+    This will make it easier for guest who want to airplay content and aid device identification in glyde.

 ## Video Guide